 We work hard to maintain biosecurity and are getting better at it all the time.
-As part of our measures we "spot test" annually.
-Most of the concerns are highly contagious so testing one cow is a good way to determine if all the cows are infected.
+As part of our measures we have "spot tested" annually for six years.
+Most of the concerns are highly contagious so completely testing at least one cow is a fair way to determine if all the cows are infected.
 This year we tested Betsy.
 She was a good candidate because she has been with us for a full year and she was in milk.
 It's easy to collect milk to mail to the lab.
 We're happy to announce Betsy, and therefore our herd, is Negative for BVD/Johne's/BLV.

 Merck Vet Manual website explains them well.
 Click on the embedded links below to learn why we test for these diseases and work hard to maintain a clean herd.